capnproto/ekam/README.md

 If you want to open a file by tag, the special virtual path `/ekam-provider/<tag-type>/<tag-value>` can be used.
 For example, since the `include.ekam-rule` rule tags all C++ header files with `c++header:<include-path>`, when we invoke the compiler using the inteceptor, we pass the flag `-I/ekam-provider/c++header`.

 If you want to open a file purely by its whole canonical path (not using the heuristic that finds nearby files), you may do so by opening `/ekam-provider/canonical/<canonical-name>`, since as described above every file gets tagged with `canonical:<canonical-name>`.

+## Get Involved

+Have a question about Ekam, or want to contribute?
+Talk to us on the [Ekam discussion group](https://groups.google.com/group/ekam-tool).

+Ekam is currently developed as part of the [Sandstorm.io](https://sandstorm.io) project and is primarily used by Sandstorm.
+If you like Ekam, consider [getting involved with Sandstorm](https://github.com/sandstorm-io/sandstorm/wiki/Get-Involved).